madetech/handbook/guides/cloud/azure_sandbox.md

 ### Security

-The Azure sandbox is managed by Made Tech IT Helpdesk provider.
+The Azure sandbox is managed by Made Tech's IT Helpdesk provider.
 Any security issues or concerns please raise a [IT Helpdesk ticket](mailto:it@madetech.com).

 ### Access

-1. Login via [Azure Portal]((https://portal.azure.com/).
+1. Login via [Azure Portal](https://portal.azure.com/).
 You should be able to authenticate via SSO using your Made Tech email address.

 If you do not have sufficient privileges to deploy resources please raise an [IT Helpdesk ticket](mailto:it@madetech.com).